 The most common savings advice out there says to save 3-6 months of living expenses in an emergency fund.
 My formula falls on the shorter end of that, so feel free to multiply your living expenses by six, or by any other number that makes you feel secure.
 Three months is a good minimum to have tucked away, but you might feel more comfortable knowing you have eight months of living expenses in the bank.

 Having a fully stocked savings account is one of the best ways to buy peace of mind, and to ensure that you are ready for whatever life has to throw at you.
 You won’t have to go into debt to protect yourself from a random emergency, and you can rest easy knowing that you have money you can easily access.

 Today, we have more tools than ever at our disposal to help build our savings quickly and easily.
 Apps like Chime help you use that power of financial automation to help you get out of your own way and start saving.
 Here’s how:

 Save When You Spend: Automatically save money with every purchase.

 Chime offers an Automatic Savings program that helps its members save money on every card transaction.
 Every time you pay a bill or make a purchase with your Chime card, we round up the transaction amount to the nearest dollar and transfer the round-up from your Spending account into your Chime Savings account.
 Use your Chime card twice a day on average and you’ll save about $400 per year without even thinking about it!

 Chime makes it easy to automatically start saving money with every paycheck so you can achieve your financial goals faster.
-With the flip of a switch, Chime members can automatically direct 10% of every paycheck into their savings account.
+With the flip of a switch, Chime members can automatically direct a percentage of every paycheck into their savings account.
 This simple action helps Chime members generate positive inertia that leads to better long-term savings habits.

 Do you have a savings account already?
 How do you build your savings each month?